- Number of students per year: up to two

 - Useful subjects: English (Literature or Language), Mathematics, an arts and science mix, or a language (ancient or modern)

-Jesus College has an unusually high profile in Linguistics, with two resident Fellows whose primary interests are in the subject – Brechtje Post, a specialist in phonetics and phonology, and James Clackson, a historical linguist – and a large number of graduate students.
+Jesus College has an unusually high profile in Linguistics, with two resident Fellows whose primary interests are in the subject – Brechtje Post, a specialist in phonetics and phonology, and James Clackson, a historical linguist – and a large number of postgraduate students.

 We're fairly unique in having such a vibrant Linguistics community.
 We encourage our students to develop their own interests within a supportive and challenging intellectual environment.

 For instance, at our termly Language and Linguistics Forum we discuss a research topic over food and drinks.
-In this way, our undergraduates have the opportunity to broaden their horizons and develop independence of thought and pleasure in intellectual debate, while the graduates get an opportunity to hone their presentation skills, and get feedback from a range of linguists with very different interests.
+In this way, our undergraduates have the opportunity to broaden their horizons and develop independence of thought and pleasure in intellectual debate, while the postgraduates get an opportunity to hone their presentation skills, and get feedback from a range of linguists with very different interests.

 The College has first rate study facilities, such as the Quincentenary Library which has an excellent stock of textbooks and more advanced readings in Linguistics and related areas, as well as a number of anatomical models that are useful for the study of language production and comprehension.